top of page

 While hedgehogs have a place in British culture and literature, their populations have been declining in recent years.
 Conservation efforts and community involvement are crucial to ensuring the survival of these endearing creatures.
 Simple acts such as providing hedgehog-friendly gardens, ensuring safe road crossings, and seeking help for injured or sick hedgehogs can make a substantial difference.

 British wild hedgehogs are remarkable creatures that have captivated people for centuries.
-Their unique physical attributes, eating habits, behaviors, and historical significance in the UK make them an intriguing and cherished part of the country's wildlife.
+Their unique physical attributes, eating habits, behaviours, and historical significance in the UK make them an intriguing and cherished part of the country's wildlife.
 By understanding these facts and stories, we can foster a deeper appreciation for these spiky yet lovable animals while actively contributing to their conservation and welfare.

 Hornbeam Wood Hedgehog Sanctuary (http://www.hwhs.org.uk)